MicrosoftDocs/cpp-docs/docs/atl/reference/caccesstoken-class.md

 ### Remarks
  `CreateRestrictedToken` uses the [CreateRestrictedToken](http://msdn.microsoft.com/library/windows/desktop/aa446583) Win32 function to create a new `CAccessToken` object, with restrictions.

-> [!NOTE]
->  This method is only available on Windows 2000 or later.

 > [!IMPORTANT]
 >  When using `CreateRestrictedToken`, ensure the following: the existing token is valid (and not entered by the user) and `SidsToDisable` and `PrivilegesToDelete` are both valid (and not entered by the user).
 If the method returns false, deny functionality.